scientific-python/blog.scientific-python.org/content/submitting.md

 content to your post (e.g., images), you will add it to this folder.

 You can now open the file _index.md_ in your post folder with your favorite text editor.
+It is filled with some basics to help you get started.

+### Preamble

 You will see a header section delimited by ---.
 Let us go through all the headings you can configure:

 ```